 Law and Literature, Past and Present

 How far does the law express what is just or good?
 What role do laws play in defining what it means to be a man or a woman, a citizen or a slave?
 Who has the right to make the law or to say what "justice" means?
-In this learning community you will explore questions like these, and the conflicts that arise from them.
+In this Learning Community you will explore questions like these, and the conflicts that arise from them.

 In "Literature and the Law" (CLCS 339) you will develop your skills in close reading and investigative writing.
 You will be able to analyze how ethical and legal questions have been asked and answered in different times and places by poets, philosophers, lawyers, architects, and other writers.
 In "Classical World Civilizations" (CLCS 181) you will examine ancient and modern urban landscapes, learning how to understand ancient societies from the archaeological remains that survive today from Classical Greece and Rome.
 Classical antiquity lies at the heart of our two courses, but we will think about how the law relates to political, religious, aesthetic, and ethical traditions in a variety of ancient and modern societies, including 20th-century South Africa.

-There are no prerequisites for these courses; all readings are in English and this learning community is open to first-year students in any school or college at Purdue.
+There are no prerequisites for these courses; all readings are in English and this Learning Community is open to first-year students in any school or college at Purdue.

-- First-time beginning students in any college/school/major
+- First-time beginning students admitted to any college/school/major

 - This LC is available to Honors College participants; those students will live in Shreve Hall with the Honors College and participate in the course(s) and activities of the LC.

-- OPTIONAL in Harrison Hall
+- OPTIONAL in Wiley Hall

 - If you choose this option, your roommate in most cases will be a member of the LC